Your Training

 - Verb tenses

-The goal is to determine each candidate's level by assessing their average proficiency in each of the areas listed above.
-Of course, several learners may be placed at the same level for different reasons.
+The objective is to identify each candidate’s level by determining the average proficiency level in each of the categories listed above.

 Levels